simongonzalez/phoneticTools/README.md

 # socioPhoneticTools

-Selection of functions (under development) to facilitate data wrangling, visualisation and analysis of speech corpora.
+Selection of functions to facilitate data wrangling, visualisation and analysis of speech corpora.
 This is the result of an ARC-funded project under the Centre of Excellence for the Dynamics of Language (CoEDL) (Transdisciplinary and Innovation Grant), with the collaboration of:

 * Simon Gonzalez (The Australian National University - simon.gonzalez@anu.edu.au),